-Just to see what happens, I am often prying at the limits of certainty, sometimes deliberately mishandling a material or tool.
-It is bodily engaged discovery and I hope a physical sense of curiosity extends to the audience.
-Regardless of technical and intellectual rigors, the outcome of my work should be direct, palpable.
-I aim to evoke a childlike openness because our adult abandonment of
+I often work at the limits of certainty, sometimes deliberately mishandling a material or tool.
+This bodily discovery, I hope, extends as a physical sense of curiosity to the audience.
+I aim to evoke a childlike openness, because our adult abandonment of wonder is not evidence of exhausted possibilities, only settled expectations.

 I believe that public artwork should be concerned with nurturing a conversational relationship with reality.
 For The Real is an endless unfolding that exceeds perspective.
 To me, the best conversations approach this sense of reality through an act of reciprocal curiosity.
 I dream of a society devoted to the continual unveiling of reality and see that art and science are of one heart in this.